Shou Pu Erh

 4158-config

 A high-quality Shou Pu Erh ideal for connoisseurs as well as discerning newcomers.
-Made with premium-grade leaves from old tea trees in Jingmai, Yunnan.
-It offers a sweet, floral base character and a smooth, full-bodied flavour that owes its richness to a well-executed 60-day fermentation.
-Available as a whole 357g cake or a 30g portion.
+Crafted from premium leaves sourced from old tea trees in Jingmai, Yunnan.
+It reveals a naturally sweet, floral base character and a smooth, full-bodied depth of flavour, the result of a particularly well-executed fermentation.
+Available as a whole 357g cake or as a 30g portion.

-• Large, unbroken tea leaves with a large proportion of buds
+• Large, unbroken tea leaves with a high proportion of buds

 • The world’s largest continuous expanse of ancient tea trees is located just outside the village centre